mjordan/introduction_to_relational_databases/README.md

 ```
 If you are adding a row to this table, you need to know which book ID to use to link the new entry to the corresponding book.
 The tools described above for managing relational databases don't provide automatic ways to let you pick from a list of book IDs (or better yet, book titles that correspond to book IDs) when you're editing or adding an edition entry.
 The professional version of Adminer provides this feature, but in this workshop we're using the free version.

+In the exercises using SQL below, we'll need to work around this limitation of the tool we are using by opening multiple web browser windows so we can see all the tables we are using in our queries.
+Your instructor will demonstrate this work around in person.

-A free and open source RDBMS management application that does make it easy to select related rows from a linked table is [Xataface](http://xataface.com/).
-The screen shot below was taken from a database that uses Xataface, which, coincidentally, also describes books, specifcally, a set of books published in the late 1700s up to the end of the 1800s associated with a particular region in England.
+One web-based RDBMS management tool that does not have this limitation is [Xataface](http://xataface.com/).
+The screen shot below was taken from a database that uses Xataface.
+(The database, coincidentally, also describes books, specifcally, a set of books published in the late 1700s up to the end of the 1800s associated with a particular region in England.)
 The "Places" form depicted here exists within the form used to edit book entries.
-The database contains a "books" table, a "publication_lace" table, and a more general "place" table.
+The database contains a "books" table, a "publication_place" table, and a more general "place" table.
 The example below shows how the user can choose a value from either of those tables directly within the form used to edit the book that the places are associated with:

 ![Example of an autocomplete field for selecting values from linked tables](assets/xataface_linked_table_example.png)
 Example of a user interface built using [Xataface](http://xataface.com/) for selecting values from linked tables.
 Image courtesy of John Dingle and Margaret Linley.

-In the exercises using SQL below, we'll need to work around this limitation of the tool we are using by opening multiple web browser windows so we can see all the tables we are using in our queries.
-Your instructor will demonstrate this work around in person.

 ## Data modeling for relational databases